alt012ucsd/cse15l-lab-reports/Lab Report 1.md

 2. The following steps will be provided, but you will also need to download VScode and Git Bash.

 ## Installing VScode
 1. The first step is to go to the following website: https://code.visualstudio.com/.
+This will allow you to gain access to VScode.
 2. Using the given instructions, download VScode onto your system.
+When its done downloading, open the file.
 3. Upon viewing the following screen select **new file** (this will be used later).
 ![Image](vscodescreenshot.png)

 ## Obtaining & Using Git Bash
-1. Visit the following: https://gitforwindows.org/, and download git onto your system.
+1. Visit the following: https://gitforwindows.org/, and download bash onto your system.
 2. After installation, switch back to your new file and use **CTRL + SHIFT + P**.
 3. Type in **Select Default Profile**, use **ENTER**, and select **GitBash**.
 ![Image](selectdefaulprofile.png)